dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 ## FluidCloud Scenarios

-To understand further how FluidCloud can be applied in a more practical sense, consider some examples which demonstrate the need for the FluidCloud framework:
+To see how FluidCloud can be used in a practical sense, consider some examples which demonstrate the need for the FluidCloud framework.

-* **Cloud Service Developer** (CSD, e.g. University startup).
+A **Cloud Service Developer** (CSD, e.g. University startup).
 Take the example where a university startup implements a new service in the cloud.
 The type of service is one that is architected to handle bursty traffic as described in [#Elson:2008].
 After a period of time, the selected provider does not satisfy from technical (e.g. Amazon EC2 outages), economical (e.g. Google increasing prices for Google app engine) or regulatory purpose, due to service offer changes.
 Now the benefits from a FluidCloud concept is that the startup can easily relocate their service to a new cloud service provider.

-* **Cloud Service Provider** (CSP; e.g. CloudSigma, ProfitBricks).
+A **Cloud Service Provider** (CSP; e.g. CloudSigma, ProfitBricks).
 A cloud service provider would like to relocate (or "on board") new customers from other cloud service providers.
 What is needed is to relocate new end-user service instances to their services from other, potentially, competing *(through hardware differentiation - for example faster storage through SSDs)* services.
 This would allow to CSP to let their customers seamlessly relocate to their service offering.
 The cloud service provider operates FluidCloud framework and offers it as a service.

-* **Cloud Broker** (e.g. Spotcloud or Zimory).
+A **Cloud Broker** (e.g. Spotcloud or Zimory).
 Developers and providers of cloud brokerage services and software could consider adding cloud service relocation functionality to their cloud brokerage offers.
 Typically, a cloud broker discovers and provisions a cloud service instance on the behalf of the service owner.
 Once that target service instance is provisioned the end-user interacts and uses the target service instance, either through interfaces provided by the cloud broker or directly using the interfaces of the provisioned target service instance.
 The cloud broker is aware of the end-users service instances and can continually watch for compatible service types that can be offered to the end-user as a replacement, based on economic/geo-location/cost bases.
 If the service owner was interested the cloud broker can, using FluidCloud, relocate the service on the owner's behalf.

 ## FluidCloud Contributions